bohagenpratt/1924_Project/README.md

    'Contributor': contributor
 })
 ```

 **Data Cleaning**

 This was *easily* the biggest challenge and most time-consuming aspect of the project.
 Since the data was in dictionaries, I struggled to access the key:value pairs for some of the values that would be most helpful for analysis, particularly subject headings and geographic locations.

 Subjects proved uniquely trying to work with.
-Most documents in the df had subjects from their DPLA record, from as few as one to as many as 12 for a single record.
+Most documents in the DF had subjects from their DPLA record, from as few as one to as many as 12 for a single record.
 ```
 immig_docs[2]['sourceResource']['subject']
 [{'name': 'Working class--Dwellings'}, {'name': 'Tenement houses--California'}]